|More pictures from the Knossos Palace|

 |Trade pattern when trade is not balanced||

-If trade is not balanced, the HO theory does not predict the trade pattern.
+If trade is not balanced, the HO theory cannot predict the trade pattern.

 kx = (300 K1 + 50K3)/(300 L1 + 50L3) > or < 1 = km = k2